-Yogurts are often thought of as healthy foods, though some types may be sabotaging your health goals and gut.
+Yogurts are often thought of as healthy foods, but some types may be sabotaging your health goals and gut.

-Many popular brands pack as much sugar as ice cream and lack the live probiotics to boost your body.
-Don’t be fooled by flashy marketing labels—you can learn how to spot truly beneficial yogurts that will nourish your body.
+Don’t be fooled by flashy marketing labels—many popular brands pack as much sugar as ice cream and lack the live probiotics to boost your body.
+But you can learn how to spot truly beneficial yogurts that will nourish your body.

 Does Your Yogurt Really Contain Probiotics?